Misbah has always wanted to pursue writing as a career. She loves to do poetry in her free time. She loves to write on different topics...

 The story is that the ancient Egyptians sacrificed a beautiful virgin girl for the Nile River every year.
 The girl was dressed like a bride, dressed in the best clothes and adorned with jewels.
 Then in a big national celebration, the bride would board a ship decorated with flowers and flags, which sailed at sea level.

 Then people would throw it into the Nile.
 They thought that the bride was marrying a god in another world.
 In the same way, the river was happy and began to flow with their action and gave water to the people.
 It is said that the Nile did not flood for a year.
 That is why there was a drought on the land of Egypt.
 The Egyptians were in mourning, and the famine-affected them greatly.
-The king of Egypt was also very sad, who requested the presence of the high priest and asked him why the Nile did not flood?
+The king of Egypt was also very sad, who asked for the presence of the high priest and asked him why the Nile did not flood?

-The God Hapi
+Hapi: The God

 The Wooden Bride

 The slave girl decorated the wooden bride and prepared it to be thrown into the Nile.
-He also decided to throw the bride into the Nile with his own hands, so that no one would find out.
+He also decided to throw the bride into the Nile with his own hands so that no one would find out.
 The ceremony was over and the celebration was over.

 Everyone thought that the princess had gone to another world with her beloved Nile.
 The king was saddened and disappointed by the separation of his only daughter.
 The king could not bear his grief, his health began to deteriorate rapidly and he was in bed.